Auto-roll guardrails: avoid Codex 429s automatically

 Codex keeps asking you to log in again?
 Fix expired or revoked login state, refresh the right profile, and get back to work without deleting your local setup.

 Configure MCP servers in CodexUse with form controls instead of hand-editing config.toml.
-Add, edit, and manage Model Context Protocol servers with fewer mistakes.
+Add and manage Model Context Protocol servers safely.

 Codex not working?
 Step-by-step troubleshooting for Codex CLI issues: authentication errors, rate limits, and common problems.
 Quick fixes before reinstalling.

 Historical Linux workflow note for CodexUse CLI users.
-Current public desktop releases target Apple Silicon macOS only, but the CLI profile workflow still applies on Linux terminals.
+Desktop releases target Apple Silicon macOS, but CLI profile workflows still apply on Linux.

 Manage multiple Codex CLI profiles safely.
 Learn how to save Codex profiles, rename them, and rotate between accounts for rate limit management.

-Understand Codex rate limits, why 429s happen, and how to see profile headroom before a long run stalls.
-Use local profile switching and auto-roll to keep moving.
+Understand Codex rate limits, why 429s happen, and how to see profile headroom before long runs stall.
+Switch profiles before sessions fail.

 Change Codex models, reasoning effort, approval policy, sandbox mode, and MCP servers from CodexUse without editing config.toml by hand.

 How CodexUse handles updates, restarts, and installers.
-Learn the current Apple Silicon macOS support line, the manual upgrade step for 2.5.8 and older, and where to download the current build.
+Learn Apple Silicon macOS support, the 2.5.8 manual upgrade step, and where to download.

 Codex usage guide: installation, authentication, basic commands, configuration.
 Learn how to use the Codex CLI effectively with real examples.